Last Updated on May 1, 2026 by Satyendra

 What is Data Protection?

-Data protection is about safeguarding sensitive information against potential damage, loss, or corruption.
+Data protection is the practice of safeguarding sensitive information from unauthorized access, loss, corruption, or misuse.
 This has become increasingly important as the volume of data collected and stored continues to rise.
 Likewise, data protection is becoming more intricate with the addition of new devices to monitor and protect such as wearable technology, industrial machines, and IoT devices.

 Data protection is of paramount importance in today’s digital age for several compelling reasons.
 First and foremost, it safeguards individuals’ privacy and personal information.
 With the increasing amount of data being collected and stored by organizations, including sensitive details like financial records and medical history, robust data protection measures are necessary to prevent unauthorized access or misuse.
 This ensures that individuals maintain control over their personal information and mitigates the risk of identity theft or fraud.